ofbennett/nhs-prescribing-etl-pipeline/README.md

 ## How To Run the ETL Pipeline

 If you don't already have them, you will need to [install Docker](https://docs.docker.com/install/) and [install Docker-Compose](https://docs.docker.com/compose/install/) on your local machine.
-Then create a suitable python virtual environment.
+Then create a suitable Python virtual environment.

 ```
 $ git clone https://github.com/ofbennett/NHS_Prescribing_ETL_Pipeline.git